 These procedures are used by the Media AS at reference point M3 or else by the Metrics Reporting functions of the Media Client and subsequently by the Media Session Handler at reference point M5 to submit a metrics report to one of the Media AF instances listed in the client metrics reporting configuration of the Service Access Information resource previously retrieved using the procedure in clause 5.3.2.3.

-- When the metrics collection and reporting feature is provisioned for media delivery sessions using the operations specified in clause 5.2.11, one or more client metrics reporting configurations, each associated with a provisioned Metrics Reporting Configuration, shall be provided to the Media Session Handler (acting in this case as metrics reporting entity) in the Service Access Information.
+- When the metrics collection and reporting feature is provisioned for media delivery sessions using the operations specified in clause 5.2.11, one or more client metrics reporting configurations, each associated with a provisioned Metrics Reporting Configuration, shall be provided to the Media Session Handler and the Media AS (both acting in this case as metrics reporting entity) in the Service Access Information.

 - When the metrics collection and reporting feature is provisioned for RTC sessions using the operations specified in clause 5.2.11, one or more client metrics reporting configurations, each associated with a provisioned Metrics Reporting Configuration, shall be provided to the Media Session Handler and the Media AS (both acting in this case as metrics reporting entity) in the Service Access Information.